 Keystores Management

-In order to simplify the interaction with those objects, ESF provides a KeystoreService API and a specific section in the ESF Web UI that lists all the available KeystoreService instances.
+The framework effectively manages various types of cryptographic keys and certificates.
+To streamline interaction with these objects, the ESF offers a KeystoreService API and a dedicated section in the ESF Web UI that displays all available KeystoreService instances.

-In order to modify the configuration of a specific keystore service instance, the user can select one of the available rows, obtaining the corresponding keystore service configuration.
+To modify the configuration of a specific keystore service instance, the user can select one of the available rows to access the corresponding keystore service configuration.

 The following KeystoreService factories are available: